Redesigning how businesses act on their performance with AI coaching

 Data hoteliers could trust

-The metrics were owned by a separate team with different timelines and priorities.
-I brought the gaps directly to VP-level leadership, and I negotiated a phased approach: launching with a verified set of metrics and expanding as each one was resolved.
-I then partnered with our content designer to build a metric glossary defining exactly what each metric measures and how it's calculated.
+With ownership consolidated, I partnered with our content designer to build a metric glossary defining exactly what each metric measures and how it's calculated.
 Those definitions were surfaced directly in the interface, so hoteliers could click on any metric to understand what they were looking at.

 "This is great.
 I have been waiting for this for a long time.
 Now we can speak the same language between Expedia and our hotel partners."